vishalparekh7/Pneumonia-Prediction/README.md

 (2) A model will be saved with extension filename.h5.

-(3) Move that .h5 into spyder/models folder.
+(3) Move that .h5 file into 'spyder/models' folder.

 (4) Now open command prompt and move to your spyder directory.